 Our Mission is to create and maintain housing that preserves economic diversity and ignites community revitalization while fostering financial empowerment.

-(click links for more info)
+(click green links below to sign up or for more info)

 April 5, 2015 Youth/Teen Bowling Fundraiser for HOMECorp